Migrate your podcast from another host to Castos

 Import your existing podcast into WordPress with Seriously Simple Podcasting to sync with Castos

 - From your WordPress dashboard, go to Podcasting → Settings → Import and enter your RSS feed.
-If you have Podcast Post types enabled or secondary podcasts created, you can select what podcast to import them and which post type.

 - Check the checkbox Import podcast data (Title, Description, Cover Art, etc.). and click Begin Import Now.